 From a display perspective, the General Statement of Interest is the “parent” while any Activity Specific Statement of Interests are organized as its “children”.

-A number of use cases have been developed [to be completed following the public comment forum] by the TF that will are intended to serve as an example / instructions for those completing the templates to provide the appropriate level of detail / information.
+A number of use cases should be developed to serve as an example / instructions for those completing the templates to provide the appropriate level of detail / information.

-The GNSO SOI Task Force recommends that prior to these recommendations being adopted, a pilot is conducted from which feedback is gathered by the SOI TF to determine whether updates need to be considered.
-Such a pilot could be carried out in parallel to the public comment forum using an existing group so that it would be possible for the participants to share their views on the current vs. the proposed updated SOI that would help inform the SOI TF’s review of the proposed updates in light of public comments received as well as the test group’s experience.

 Enforcement and Escalation